Creating a Charlotte Region Zoning Atlas

 Next Steps

 The first stage of the Charlotte Region Zoning Atlas project involves the collection of all current zoning ordinances and maps from the region’s municipalities (any members of local planning staff who want to make our job easier by sending those files directly to me should feel free to do so!).
-Our team includes Dr. Eric Moore, a Research Associate at the Charlotte Urban Institue; Mimosa Khatun, a Public Policy doctoral student; and Annabelle Hill, an undergraduate Levine Scholar at UNC Charlotte.
+Our team includes Dr. Eric Moore, a research associate at the Charlotte Urban Institute; Mimosa Khatun, a public policy doctoral student; and Annabelle Hill, an undergraduate Levine Scholar at UNC Charlotte.

 Next, our team will carefully read the zoning ordinances themselves and categorize the various zoning districts according to the National Zoning Atlas’s standard coding scheme.
 Finally, we will link these zoning classifications to the zoning maps in order to create an interactive map displaying how different zoning-category types are distributed across the region.